Military history of the United Kingdom during World War II: The Far East

-The South-East Asian Theatre of World War II included the campaigns in Hong Kong, India, Burma, Thailand, Indochina, Malaya and Singapore.
-On 7/8 December 1941, the conflict in this theatre began when the Empire of Japan invaded Hong Kong, Thailand and Malaya from bases located in China and French Indochina.
+On 7/8 December 1941, the Empire of Japan invaded Hong Kong, Thailand and Malaya from bases located in China and French Indochina.
 Although Japan declared war on the United States and the British Empire, the declaration was not delivered until after the attacks began.
 The United Kingdom declared war on Japan the same day.
 Action in this theatre ended when Japan announced an intent to surrender on 15 August 1945.
 The formal surrender of Japan ceremony took place on 2 September 1945.